buildbot/buildbot/master/docs/relnotes/index.rst

 * ``buildbot stop`` now accepts ``--clean`` to stop the master cleanly (allowing all running builds to complete first).

+* buildbot.db.buildrequests.BuildRequestsConnectorComponent.getBuildRequests() can now filter by branch and repository

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~